Sufyankhan01/Sufyankhan01/README.md

 - 👋 Hi, I’m @Sufyankhan01
 - 👀 I’m interested in Data Science and Analytics
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...

 <!---
 Sufyankhan01/Sufyankhan01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.